Published On: Dec 22 2011 05:48:11 PM CSTUpdated On: Aug 08 2016 01:00:00 AM CDT

 Frye has continued to act over the years, including a recurring role in "Sabrina, The Teenage Witch," and keeps busy with voice work, including "Bratz," "Robot Chicken" and "Planet Sheen."
 In 2011, she released her first book "Happy Chaos: From Punky to Parenting and My Perfectly Imperfect Adventures in Between."
-She now hosts the show "Home Made Simple" on the Oprah Winfrey Network.
+She also hosted the show "Home Made Simple" on the Oprah Winfrey Network from 2013 to 2014.

 Melissa Gilbert became famous for playing Laura Ingalls on "Little House on the Prairie," landing the role at age 9 in the early-1970s and growing up on the show before it ended in 1983.

 As an adult, Gilbert has continued her career mainly in television films and has also had cameos in TV series such as "Babylon 5," "Touched by an Angel," "7th Heaven" and "Nip/Tuck."
 She also served as president of the Screen Actors Guild from 2001 to 2005 and was a contestant in 2012 on season 14 of "Dancing with the Stars," finishing in fifth place.
 Most recently she has been appearing as a recurring character on the ABC series "Secrets and Lies."

 Emmanuel Lewis starred in the sitcom "Webster" as little Webster Long, an orphaned boy who is adopted by his retired NFL player godfather and his new socialite wife.

 Lewis' career slowed after "Webster."
-He appeared as himself in "Dickie Roberts: Former Child Star" and in 2007 he was in "Kickin It Old Skool" (pictured) and the reality TV series "The Surreal Life: Fame Games."
+He appeared as himself in "Dickie Roberts: Former Child Star" and in 2007 he was in "Kickin It Old Skool" and the reality TV series "The Surreal Life: Fame Games."
 He most recently had a cameo in a 2013 episode of the web series "Between Two Ferns with Zach Galifianakis."
+He's seen here attending the 2015 Georgia Music Hall Of Fame Awards in September 2015.

 We first got to know Corey Feldman in the movies "Stand By Me" (pictured), "The Lost Boys," "Gremlins" and "License To Drive."